SincerelyBrittany/careers-personal-brand-building/README.md

 Despite not needing to be an expert to start building a personal brand as a developer, you should be consistent across all channels.

-Inactive, but searchable social media platforms *may* hurt your brand.
+Inactive, but searchable social media platforms may hurt your brand.
 For example, an inactive Twitter handle with a few Tweets dating back to 2010, will probably hurt more than help you.
 It indicates that you start things, but don’t commit to them.
+Changing your privacy settings, or deleting the account, can have a positive impact.

 Another common misstep people make is having more than one LinkedIn profile.
 For yourself, you should only have **one** LinkedIn profile.
 If an employer sees that you have multiple accounts, it may come across as being out of touch, or unable to use social media/the internet.
 Luckily, LinkedIn has ways you can merge duplicate accounts.
-[Continue here] (https://www.linkedin.com/help/linkedin/answer/1275?lang=en) to learn how you can go about it.
+[Read here](https://www.linkedin.com/help/linkedin/answer/1275?lang=en) to learn how you can go about it.

-Many people make the mistake of signing up for every social media platform out there.
-But then only sticking to a few, while leaving the others to collect internet dust.
+Many people make the mistake of signing up for every social media platform out there, but then only sticking to a few, while leaving the others to collect Internet dust.
 In reality, quality is more important than quantity.
 Instead of signing up for every social media site, stick to 1-3.
 And do them well.

 However, if you’d like to try a new platform to see if you like it, start by making your account private.
 This is an option for most, if not all, popular social media networks.
 This way you can test the waters without coming across as inactive.

+## Maintain a Professional Image (at all times)

+People will be looking you up, looking into your background, and generally paying attention to your professional presence while you’re job-seeking.
+It’s important to maintain a professional image!
+Do your best to stay out of trouble: Don’t get arrested.
+Don’t tweet a string of profanities on your public Twitter.
+And remember that drug testing is a viable possibility as you are considered for a position at companies of all sizes.

+:)

 ## Up Next: Effective Ways to Build Your Brand